 Diverse experiments at CERN

-The largest collaborations run experiments using the Large Hadron Collider (LHC), the most powerful accelerator in the world.
+Several collaborations run experiments using the Large Hadron Collider (LHC), the most powerful accelerator in the world.
 In addition, fixed-target experiments, antimatter experiments and experimental facilities make use of the LHC injector chain.

 Eight experiments at the Large Hadron Collider (LHC) use detectors to analyse the myriad of particles produced by collisions in the accelerator.
 These experiments are run by collaborations of scientists from institutes all over the world.
 Each experiment is distinct, and characterised by its detectors.